It Wasn't Tech Neck

 What It Actually Was

 In my case, it was craniocervical instability.
 The ligaments connecting my skull to my upper spine were too loose to hold the joint in place.
 My muscles were compensating for a structural failure they were never built to manage.
+What they called tech neck was craniocervical instability.

 What I Know Now